dominiksaul/HEIG-VD-CLD-Labo/Labo04/001_SimpleWebAppDeployment.md

   ```
   //TODO Java class files
-  Defines servlets and differents functions useable by the applications for a variety of operations.
+  Defines servlets and differents functions useable by the application for a variety of operations.
   ```

   ```